functionless/functionless/docs/tutorial/0-Introduction.md

 );
 ```

-The type argument, `{content: string}`, represents the GraphQL function's arguments, and `Post` (the other type argument) is the return type:
+The type argument, `{content: string}`, represents the GraphQL function's arguments, and `Post` (the other type argument) is the return type.
+It's simply the function signature.

 ```ts
 type Mutation {